 Date: 31st Dec (Dates and times of the show may vary as per the venue).

-Book your Spain flights today and be ready to be a part of the most fascinating New Year’s Eve celebration in this European destination.
+Book your Spain flights right away to be a part of the most intriguing New Year's Eve festivities in this European destination to ring the bell and celebrate Spanish New Year.
 The diverse beauty of Spain makes it a country of grand celebration and festivities.
-If you are planning a perfect New Year in Spain there are a lot of magnifique places and events that can make your evening quite épantant and special.
+If you are planning a perfect New Year in Spain, there are a lot of magnifique places and events that can make your evening quite épantant and special.
 The cities here are all set to throw a grand party for every individual, desiring to spend a day full of entertainment and fun.
 Not just the parties and rich cultural show, but the Spain New Year traditions are also luring travelers to be a part of their exclusive celebration.

 Feliz Ano Nuevo!